Improving quality of life for cancer patients

 When you choose a fellowship in Hospice & Palliative Medicine, you’ll be an integral part of patient care at Roswell Park, easing them through treatment, pain management, and end-of-life decisions.
 As a free-standing NCI-designated Comprehensive Cancer Center, our translational medicine model connects fellows with clinicians, researchers and specialists who understand every aspect of cancer care and science.

-- Working with the VA Palliative Care Consult Service and Inpatient Palliative Care Unit, under the supervision of the fellowship program director as well as with the nurse, social worker and chaplain
+- Working with the VA Palliative Care Consult Service and Inpatient Palliative Care Unit

 - Working at the Center for Hospice & Palliative Care (CHPC) Hospice Buffalo Inpatient Unit, participating in patient rounds, daily care, as well as family and interdisciplinary team meetings